A lattice in more than two Kac--Moody groups is arithmetic: Presence of an algebraic factor

 \begin{prop} Let $X$ be a proper \cat space and $H<\Isom(X)$ a closed subgroup acting minimally and without fixed point at infinity.
 Let $\{H_n\}$ be a non-decreasing family of closed subgroups of $H$ such that the closure of the union of all $H_n$ is co-amenable in $H$.

-Then there is $N\in\NN$ such no $H_n$ can be a compact extension of a direct product of more than $N$ non-compact factors. \end{prop}
+Then there is $N\in\NN$ such that no $H_n$ can be a compact extension of a direct product of more than $N$ non-compact factors. \end{prop}

 \begin{proof} Let $X = Y\times \RR^d$ be the maximal Euclidean decomposition, so that $\Isom(X)=\Isom(Y)\times\big(\OO(d)\ltimes\RR^d\big)$, see Theorem~II.6.15 in~\cite{Bridson-Haefliger}.
 Arguing by contradiction, we can assume that each $H_n$ has a compact normal subgroup $K_n$ such that $H_n/K_n$ can be decomposed as a direct product of $n$ non-compact factors.
-Given the structure of $\OO(d)\ltimes\RR^d$, we pass to a further subsequence and regroup factors so that all $n$ factors have non-compact image in $\Isom(Y)$.
-Since the closure $H_\infty<H$ of the union of all $H_n$ is co-amenable, it has no fixed point in $\bd Y$ by Proposition~7.1 in~\cite{CaMo}.
+We claim that we can pass to a further subsequence and regroup factors so that all $n$ factors have non-compact image in $\Isom(Y^{K_n})$.
+Indeed, each $H_n/K_n$ acts on a Euclidean subspace of $\RR^d$, namely its $K_n$-fixed points.
+This implies that at most $d$ of the non-compact factors of $H_n/K_n$ have a non-compact image in $(\RR^d)^{K_n}$; thus at least $n-d$ factors have non-compact image in $\Isom(Y^{K_n})$, which implies the claim.

+Since the closure $H_\infty<H$ of the union of all $H_n$ is co-amenable, it has no fixed point in $\bd Y$ by Proposition~2.1 in~\cite{CaMob}.
 Therefore, by compactness of $\bd Y$, we can further assume that none of the $H_n$ has a fixed point in $\bd Y$.
 It follows that each $H_n$ admits some minimal non-empty closed convex invariant subspace $Y_n\se Y$ and that moreover the union $Z_n\se Y$ of all such subspaces splits isometrically and equivariantly as $Z_n\cong Y_n\times T_n$, where the ``space of components'' $T_n$ is a \emph{bounded} \cat space endowed with the trivial $H_n$-action; for all this, see Remark~39 in~\cite{Monod_superrigid}.

 We claim that the sequence $\{T_n\}$ is of non-increasing diameter.
 Indeed, let $t, t'\in T_{n+1}$; then both $Y_{n+1}\times\{t\}$ and $Y_{n+1}\times\{t'\}$ contain some, \emph{a priori} several, minimal $H_n$-subspaces.
 We denote by $s, s'\in T_n$ the elements corresponding to some arbitrary such choices $Y_n\times\{s\}\se Y_{n+1}\times\{t\}$ and $Y_n\times\{s'\}\se Y_{n+1}\times\{t'\}$.
 Now we have $d(t, t')\leq d(s, s')$ and the claim follows.